-- Have good quality, rust-free shelves so that stored products will not be affected by rust.
+- Have good quality, rust-free shelves so that rust will not affect stored products.

-- When your storage area is completely occupied then have added storage overhead so that you can expand your storage area.
+- When your storage area is completely occupied, they have added storage overhead so that you can expand your storage area.

-- To increase your storage capacity you can also use compact storage and mobile storage shelves.
+- You can also use compact storage and mobile storage shelves to increase your storage capacity.

 - Have shelves and racks that are suitable to your product dimension.

 - Set a good outline for the picking zone.
-While setting the picking zone consider the product size and product rotation
+While developing the picking zone, consider the product size and product rotation.

-- Improve the connection between the zones by having automated system like box conveyor
+- Improve the connection between the zones by having an automated system like a box conveyor.

-- Have a good warehouse management system to control traffic at goods receiving and dispatching area.
+- Have a sound warehouse management system to control the goods receiving and dispatching area traffic.

 Technical zone to manage equipment

-- A technical zone is a place assigned to maintain equipment like charging the batteries for equipment
+- A technical zone is assigned to maintain equipment, like charging the batteries for equipment.

 Warehouse management zone